Insoft-UK/PrimePlus/README.md

 >[!NOTE]
 The P+ proprietary programming language is susceptible to change, while also maintaining some compatibility with previous versions.

->[!NOTE]
+>[!WARNING]
-Version 4.0 binary files will not be uploaded to this GitHub repository but will be bundled with PrimeSDK.
+Version 4.x and future updates will no longer be uploaded to this GitHub repository.
+Instead, all future updates to P+ and other components of PrimeSDK will be available in the PrimeSDK repository.